Identification of Child Penalties: Conclusion

-While this paper provides a better understanding of the identification of child penalties, several avenues for future research remain.
-The analysis relies on both SUTVA and Assumption~\ref{A.no.ant.1}; exploring how violations of these assumptions affect results is an important next step.
-Moreover, the discussion focused on earnings as the outcome; extending the framework to employment, hours worked, or firm-level dynamics offers a natural direction for future work.
-More broadly, the approach developed here can inform other applications with endogenous treatment timing, where selection on treatment and counterfactual inequality affect the validity of identification assumptions.
+There are multiple avenues for future research.
+For example, the analysis relies on both SUTVA and Assumption~\ref{A.no.ant.1}, and exploring how violations of these assumptions affect the results is an important next step.
+Moreover, the discussion focused on earnings as the outcome.
+Extending the analysis under NTD to other outcomes, such as employment, hours worked, or firm-level dynamics is another important extension.

 {\Alph{section}\arabic{figure}} {\Alph{section}\arabic{table}} {\Alph{section}\arabic{equation}} \gdef\thesection{\Alph{section}}